LivNLP/cosine-discounting/README.md

 - [Link to the paper](https://drive.google.com/drive/folders/1HYjiehgEu6hsl-36NmfRJXuGlUwmLeYv?usp=sharing)

 ## oblectives:
-- Investigate the impact of word frequency on BERT’s properties including isotropy, self-similarity, and l2-norm to understand why low and high-frequency words cause improper estimation of cosine similarity.
+- Investigate the impact of word frequency on cosine similarity of contextualized word embedding of masked language models such as BERT
-- Mitigate the impact of word frequency on cosine similarity estimation without decreasing the accuracy of the BERT baseline.
+- Mitigate the impact of word frequency on cosine similarity underestimation of contextualized word embedding in high-frequency words

 ## Publication
 ### 1. prepare BookCorpus: